EntityGraphQL/EntityGraphQL/docs/content/introduction.md

 EntityGraphQL has been heavily tested against Entity Framework, although it does not require EF or any ORM.

+A core feature of EntityGraphQL _with_ Entity Framework is that it builds selections of only the fields requested in the GraphQL query which means Entity Framework is not returning all columns from a table.
+This is done with the LING function `Select()` hence it works across any object tree.

 **Please explore, give feedback and join the development.**

 _If you're looking for a .NET library to generate code to query an API from a GraphQL schema see [DotNetGraphQLQueryGen](https://github.com/lukemurray/DotNetGraphQLQueryGen)_